All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state parameter and finite-polynomial "mass function": Introduction and Motivation

 Now that a good case exists that the universe might be dominated by dark energy, even phantom energy, one should look for exact solutions with these sources.
 In particular, static spherically symmetric solutions would be the easiest to find and might be relevant in the contexts of black holes or static stars.
 These solutions can be found starting from the ansatz (\ref{ansatz}), which for ``static" perfect fluid source, (i.e. $u^{\mu} = u^{0} \delta_{0}^{\mu}$) leads to the well-known Oppenheimer-Volkoff (OV) equation~\cite{ov}

 where

-and prime denotes $r$-derivative. $F(r)$ can be recognized as $\kappa/4\pi$ times the "mass function" defined in the literature.
+is written as $F$ for brevity, and prime denotes $r$-derivative. $F(r)$ can be recognized as $\kappa/4\pi$ times the "mass function" defined in the literature.
 Into the OV equation (\ref{ov}) one must put $p$ in terms of $\rho$ via the equation of state, then $\rho$ in terms of $F'$, via (\ref{FDefNS}), eventually getting a differential equation for $F$.
 After solving for $F$, the metric functions can be found via

 The solutions can be interpreted as static only for positive $A(r)$ and $B(r)$, however.
 In general, the ansatz (\ref{ansatz}) admits four classes of solutions, called NS (the standard case), TD, ND (corresponding to Kantowski-Sachs~\cite[Sect.15.6.5]{exsols}, \cite{ks} case) and TS in~\cite{revisited}.
 The ND and TD solutions are not static, hence the quotes on ``static" in the title and abstract.
 For each class, one gets a different OV-like equation.